-December 2, 2001: The day Escudé stunned Australia to secure France’s ninth Davis Cup
+December 2, 2001: The day Nicolas Escudé gave France their ninth Davis Cup title

 Every day, Tennis Majors takes you back to the biggest moments in tennis history.
-On December 2, 2001, Nicolas Escudé completed his perfect Davis Cup campaign to secure France’s stunning victory over Australia on Melbourne’s grass.
+On December 2, 2001, Nicolas Escudé beat Wayne Arthurs to secure another Davis Cup title for France

 On this day, December 2, 2001, Nicolas Escudé, world No 27, defeated Wayne Arthurs, from Australia (7-6, 6-7, 6-3, 6-3) to give France the Davis Cup title.
 Escudé, who had lost in the first round of the last four tournaments he had attended, had also managed to beat world No 1, Lleyton Hewitt, on the opening day (4-6, 6-3, 3-6, 6-3, 6-4).
 The Frenchman completed the entire Davis Cup campaign without losing a single match in three ties.

 The players: Nicolas Escudé of France and Wayne Arthurs of Australia

 - Nicolas Escudé, the Frenchman at ease on grass